 Achieving 100% Sustainability in Energy, Water and Biodiversity by 2050.

-With partnerships across sectors and communities, UCLA will develop a comprehensive plan to achieve self-sufficiency in energy and water in the Los Angeles region by 2050.
-The plan, which will be ready in 2019, will include:
+With partnerships across sectors and communities, UCLA will develop a comprehensive plan to achieve sustainability in energy, water and biodiversity in the Los Angeles region by 2050.
+The plan, which will be ready in 2020, will include:

-- Identification and development of new technologies or efficiencies for the region to cost-effectively obtain 100% energy from renewable sources and 100% water from local sources.
+- Identification and development of new technologies or efficiencies for the region to cost-effectively obtain our energy from renewable sources and water from local sources while enhancing the region's biodiversity and human well-being.

 - Strategies to preserve local habitats and species at risk due to the effects of climate change and urbanization.